Bevy ECS

 In our example above we got rid of our Player

-and it became implicit.
-The
+struct and it became implicit.
+The concept of the player became an Entity

 This is a powerful abstraction because we can avoid passing around references to the data on our arrays.
 Instead we can pass around this index of our entities and when we want the data we can request it from one place.